HTTP Limits Policy

 This policy checks TCP protocol message sizes and headers.
 This policy does not check content.

-This policy applies to all your APIs behind your Edge/Inbound endpoint.
-You can apply API Gateway policies to each API to enforce other API specific policies, such as throttling and JSON Threat Protection.
+This policy applies to all the APIs behind your Edge inbound endpoint.
+You can apply API Gateway policies to each API to enforce other API specific policies, such as throttling and JSON threat protection.